 DU North Campus Vs. DU South Campus: Which Is Better?

-Today, we’re diving into one of the most legendary debates among Delhi University students – DU North Campus Vs. DU South Campus.
+Today, we will talk about the most legendary debate among the students of Delhi University, which side is better: DU North Campus or DU South Campus?
 This question has an endless debate over hostel gossip, and even Instagram and other online platforms.
 Both campuses have their own pros, quirks, but the question remains the same: Which is better?

 Give the below mentioned points a read and by the end of this blog, you might just have a clearer answer for yourself to the age-old question: DU North Campus Vs. DU South Campus – which is better?